-As Colorado continues to vaccinate people who are 70 and older, confusion remains about where and how to get vaccinated.
+As Colorado continues to work through its vaccine phases, confusion remains about where and how to get vaccinated.

 In early January, Frank Trainor and his wife showed up to their COVID-19 vaccination appointment at a Safeway, but they were promptly turned away.
 The pharmacist said they were only vaccinating people who lived in Denver County and the Trainors lived in Arapahoe County.